 “Horatio’s Garden has been a blessing and has helped tremendously with my recovery at the spinal unit.
 The main courtyard has been an oasis of peace at times when enjoying the beauty and sounds of the garden.” – Lee-Ann, a patient in Scotland.

-Would you like to visit the garden?
-Please contact our Tour Coordinator Lucy Shergold by emailing lucyS@horatiosgarden.org.uk or call 07902906178 for more information.
+To arrange a group tour please contact our Tour Coordinator Lucy Shergold by emailing lucyS@horatiosgarden.org.uk or call 07902 906178 for more information.
+For all other queries call 01722 326834.

 James Alexander-Sinclair is a vastly experienced garden designer, journalist and broadcaster.
 He has designed stunning gardens from the Western Isles to the outskirts of Moscow.